jushih/workshop-Dimitri/desc.md

 Health: 150
 Hunger: 150
 Sanity: 100
-- Dimitri lacks a sense of taste and [strike]can eat weeds[/strike] doesn't gain or lose sanity from eating food
+- Dimitri lacks a sense of taste and doesn't gain or lose sanity from eating food
 - Starts with his lance Areadbhar and his fur cape
 - Bad at sewing, repairs items slower and uses up sewing kit faster
 - Gets cold less easily, but finds hot temperatures unbearable

 [h1]Crest of Blaiddyd[/h1]
-Said to be a blessing from the Goddess, Dimitri's Crest grants him strength and allows him to wield Areadbhar.
+Dimitri's Crest grants him strength and allows him to wield Areadbhar.
 - 1.5x damage multiplier
 - Weapon durability goes down twice as fast
 - Low chance of Crest activating in combat and dealing critical damage